Chapter 1 : Why I shouldn’t act impulsively.

 “I’m going to miss this cushion so much, I want to throw it out the window,” I said solemnly, stroking the threadbare blue fabric fondly.

-“Go home, Anastasia, you’re drunk,” my friend Roxie joked, laying her zigzagging mass of hair on my shoulder.
+“Go to bed, Anastasia, you’re drunk,” Roxanne told me, laying her zigzagging mass of hair on my shoulder.
 It should be said that I couldn’t actually feel her head through the cushion of her hair.
 Her hair felt like I imagined a soft cloud would after being slightly electrocuted.
 Roxie had a lot of hair.

 “I’m not, I’m just melancholic,” I answered smartly, going to take another sip of my three quarters rum one quarter butterbeer mix, and spilling half of it down my front.
 Good riddance, too, I don’t know what possessed me to mix those two drinks.
 “I’m going to miss everything so much!
 I’m going to miss the teachers, and learning about… magic ‘n shit.
 I’m going to miss going to Quidditch games… and breakfast!
 All that food…” I buried my head in Roxanne’s explosion of cloud, sure that nothing in life was going to be as great as my seven years at school here.